BuilderIO/builder/packages/personalization-utils/README.md

 // Then in your request handler: const userAttributes = getUserAttributes(req);
-const trimmedHTML = getTrimmedHTML(fullHTML, userAttributes);
+const trimmedHTML = trimHtml(fullHTML, userAttributes);
 ```

-The `getTrimmedHTML` function processes the HTML, evaluates personalization containers against the provided user attributes, and returns a new HTML string with the appropriate personalized content.
+The `trimHtml` function processes the HTML, evaluates personalization containers against the provided user attributes, and returns a new HTML string with the appropriate personalized content.

 This approach allows you to deliver personalized content while still leveraging edge caching or static site generation, as the personalization logic is applied after the initial HTML is generated.